 Request Your Quote

 Call 855-322-8671 for more info or request a quote below.

 Differences Between Recourse and Non-Recourse Factoring

-Factoring with non-recourse is a solid option for many business owners, since it provides added security in case of non-payment.
+Non-recourse factoring se is a solid option for many business owners since it provides added security in case of non-payment.

 If your customers are generally credit-worthy, this is probably the better option since it will cost less.
 With recourse factoring, if your customers don’t pay the invoice, the factoring company can require you to pay back any money that’s owed for that invoice.